 The report went on to warn of the growing dangers of poker machines and gambling in clubs and called for tougher regulations or their abolition.

 Drink is served to them and to their non-member friends at almost every hour during the twenty-four.
 The rattling of billiard balls and the changing of money over the solo whist, nap and poker tables may be heard long after midnight, and even on Sundays.
 Totalisators and sweepstakes are promoted in connection with every race meeting, and the whizz of the “poker machines” proclaims that the proprietors are reaping a further harvest from the most profitable way of selling cigars, cigarettes and tobacco.
 The evil is a growing one.

 Despite poker machines being illegal in every state across Australia, they continued to flourish inside not-for-profit clubs nationwide – particularly New South Wales and Victoria.
 The machines were common inside institutions with a wealthier membership base, like golf and bowling clubs.
 The Adelaide News reported on Saturday 20 June 1925:

 WOLF IN SHEEP’S CLOTHING

 It happened in an Adelaide suburb this week.
 It was decided that a cash register would be desirable to check the funds of a church fete and a request to the local bowling club for the loan of its contrivance met with ready assent.
 “There it is in the corner, and here is the key,” said the secretary.
 With blissful innocence the leader of the young men’s Bible class walked off with the club’s poker machine.
 The wise old men of the church gathered round, but the device mystified them until a later arrival recognised it and made the horrifying announcement.
 The wicked Instrument of the Devil was hastily and sternly ex-changed for the respectable Aid to Honesty before the flock arrived.
 It was a narrow escape.
 Members of the bowling club who attend that church now have uneasy consciences lest their wives hear the story.

-In spite of authorities in Sydney during January 1931 the police warned all clubs in the city that the use of poker machines was illegal, and if the machines were not removed promptly, prosecutions would follow.
+During January 1931 the police warned Sydney clubs that the use of poker machines was illegal, and if the machines were not removed promptly, prosecutions would follow.